 In Memory of Amy Estes McCullough

-The Virginia Academy of Elder Law Attorneys (VAELA) mourns the loss of one of our most beloved colleagues, Amy Estes McCullough, who passed away earlier this month after a courageous battle with cancer.
-Amy served as President of VAELA in 2024-2025 and was honored by VAELA as Member of the Year, an honor that only begins to reflect the esteem in which her colleagues hold her.
+The Virginia Academy of Elder Law Attorneys mourns the loss of one of our most beloved members, Amy Estes McCullough, who passed away last month after a courageous battle with cancer.

-Over and above her legal career, she gave generously of her time by serving on the boards of the Washington Heritage Museums, the Community Foundation, Fredericksburg Christian School, and the Service League.
+Amy earned her B.A. with honors from the University of Virginia and her law degree from Washington & Lee School of Law.
+Beyond her legal career, she gave generously of her time to her community, serving on the boards of the Washington Heritage Museums, the Community Foundation, Fredericksburg Christian School, and the Service League.

-She is survived by her husband, Steve McCollough, her sons Andrew and William, her parents and brother to whom we extend our deepest condolences.
+She is survived by her husband, Steve, her sons Andrew and William, and her parents and brother.

 The VAELA community has lost an extraordinary colleague and friend.
 Amy's dedication to elder law, her warmth, and her integrity will continue to inspire all of us.
 She will be deeply missed.